buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

-iron           True if running Iron Python cpython        True if not running PyPy, Jython, or Iron Python sys_platform   ``str(sys.platform).lower()`` linux          True if running on linux windows        True if running on Windows cygwin         True if running on cygwin solaris        True if running on solaris macosx         True if running on Mac OS X posix          True if running on a POSIX-compatible system bits32         True if running on a 32-bit system. bits64         True if running on a 64-bit system. little_endian  True if running on a little-endian system big_endian     True if running on a little-endian system
+iron           True if running Iron Python cpython        True if not running PyPy, Jython, or Iron Python sys_platform   ``str(sys.platform).lower()`` linux          True if running on Linux windows        True if running on Windows cygwin         True if running on Cygwin solaris        True if running on Solaris macosx         True if running on Mac OS X posix          True if running on a POSIX-compatible system bits32         True if running on a 32-bit system. bits64         True if running on a 64-bit system. little_endian  True if running on a little-endian system big_endian     True if running on a big-endian system
 =============  ====================================================

 Expressions must not contain either the ``#`` or the ``;`` character.